oEducation Programs in Schools

-The Holocaust Studies Trunk for 5th grade is designed as a supplement when teaching the Holocaust.
-It is aligned to the Next Generation Sunshine State Standards and Common Core Standards.
-The trunk includes a teacher’s guide with lesson plans, books, a classroom set of Jacob’s Rescue, photographs of Jewish life from the U.S. Holocaust Memorial Museum, posters, DVDs, a map, a guide on teaching the Holocaust for educators to use with other lessons, and other items.
+This trunk is designed as a supplement when teaching about the Holocaust and is aligned to the Next Generation Sunshine State Standards and Common Core Standards.
+The trunk includes books, a classroom set of Jacob’s Rescue, photos of Jewish life from the U.S. Holocaust Memorial Museum, posters, DVDs, a map, and a guide on teaching the Holocaust with other lessons.

-The Spanish Explorers of Florida Traveling Trunk offers students an opportunity to learn about the Europeans who claimed and explored La Florida, from 1513 when Juan Ponce de Léon claimed Florida for Spain, to the founding of St. Augustine in 1565 by Pedro Menéndez de Avilés.
-Students will also learn how the explorers navigated the oceans, through lessons and hands-on navigation tools that sailors used.
-Navigation tools, pictures, maps, clothing, a teacher’s guide (take a peek inside HERE), and other items are included in the trunk.
+Students have the opportunity to learn about the Europeans who claimed and explored La Florida, from 1513 when Juan Ponce de Léon claimed Florida for Spain, to the founding of St. Augustine in 1565 by Pedro Menéndez de Avilés.
+Students will also learn how the explorers navigated the oceans through lessons and hands-on navigation tools that sailors used.
+Pictures, maps, clothing, a teacher’s guide (peek inside HERE), are included.

-Immerses students in the period of 1861 to 1877 in Florida, during the American Civil War and Reconstruction.
-This trunk gives students a peek into everyday life, camp life, and a perspective of the obstacles and challenges people had to overcome to survive during the War Between the States.
-Included in the trunk are a teacher’s guide, photographs, a large map of the battles fought in Florida, reproduction 19th century artifacts, pioneer girl’s clothing, and books to help expand on the lessons.
-This trunk is designed for fourth grade but may be adapted by teachers for different grade levels.
-Look inside the Teacher’s Guide to see how you can use this trunk in your classroom.
+This trunk immerses students in the period of 1861-1877 in Florida, during the American Civil War and Reconstruction, with a peek into everyday life, military camp life, and the obstacles and challenges people had to overcome to survive.
+Included are a Teacher’s Guide, photos, a large map of battles fought in Florida, reproduction 19th century artifacts, pioneer girl’s clothing, and books.

-Growin’ Things: Agriculture in Palm Beach County brings to life the science and development of one of the most foundational parts of our county’s history: agricultural.
-Use this trunk to teach the agricultural heritage of Palm Beach County and even how to create your own classroom or school garden.
-This trunk includes a Teacher’s Guide, historical photographs, large maps of the agriculture district, replica vegetables and fruits, and books to help expand classroom lessons.
+This trunk brings to life the science and development of one of the most foundational parts of our county’s history: agriculture.
+Teach the agricultural heritage of Palm Beach County and even how to create your own classroom or school garden.
+Included are a Teacher’s Guide, historical photos, large maps of the agriculture district, replica vegetables and fruits, and books.